 4.i.
 Document ACC discussions and decisions in the committee minutes.

 4.j.
-Ensure that appropriate care of animals in all stages of their life and in all experimental situations is provided by The Neuro Animal Care Facility Veterinary services.
+Ensure that appropriate care of animals in all stages of their life and in all experimental situations is provided by the MNI CNDM Veterinary services.

 4.k.
 Establish procedures, commensurate with current veterinary standards, to ensure that;